Abbreviation FT / PT

 Programme Entrance Requirements

-Applicants must comply with the General Regulations and fulfil at least one of requirements (1) to (3) below AND (if applicable) requirement (4):
+Applicants must comply with the General Regulations, the Regulations for Taught Postgraduate Curricula, and fulfil at least one of requirements (1) to (3) below AND (if applicable) requirement (4):

 i.
 International English Language Testing System (IELTS) - an overall band score of 7 or above with no subtest below 6.5; or